Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Conclusion

 \section{Conclusion}

-The Hubble constant and the spatial curvature of the Universe has been the most important cosmological parameters in modern cosmology.
-In this work, we use a model-independent approach to determine the Hubble constant and the spatial curvature simultaneously, in which we use the cosmic chronometers in combination with the time-delay measurements of six SGL systems, where the cosmography method was used to reconstruct distances from cosmic chronometer observations instead of the polynomial expansion.
-The advantage of cosmography consists in assuming only the homogeneity and isotropy of the Universe, only considering the decomposition of scale factor around the present time.
+The Hubble constant and spatial curvature of the Universe are still the most important cosmological parameters in modern cosmology.
+In this work, we used a model-independent approach to determine $H_0$ and $\Omega_k$ simultaneously by analysing cosmic chronometers data in combination with time delay measurements of six well studied SGL systems.
+Unlike many recent applications of various cosmological probes based on the polynomial expansion, our method used cosmography to reconstruct distances from cosmic chronometer observations.
+Beyond a very general basic assumption of homogeneity and isotropy of the Universe (independence of the details of cosmological model), the advantage of cosmography is that parameters like $H_0$, $q_0$, $j_0$ and $s_0$ can be directly obtained from the data without need of calibrating the intercept (nuisance parameter) like in the case of standard candles or standard rulers.

-Focusing on the third order in cosmography case, our results showed that the mean value of $H_0$ is in agreement with the result inferred from H0LiCOW collaboration, and a flat Universe within $1 \sigma$ confidence level based on current observations.
-This is consistent with previous results given in \citet{2019PhRvL.123w1101C,2020ApJ...897..127W,2021MNRAS.503.2179Q}, in which the authors respectively have used the Pantheon SNIa, the non-linear relation between the ultraviolet and X-ray fluxes observations of redshift quasars, and angular size redshift relation from compact structures in radio quasars combined with time-delay measurements of SGL to probe the $H_0$ and $\Omega_k$.
-However, their works usually required the reconstruction of cosmological distances by polynomial from quasar or supernova observations, but this approach often involves problems about the physical meaning of polynomial coefficients and the calibration of `"nuisance parameter".
-The latter problem means introducing additional systematic errors.
-Thus, our results for constraint on the $H_0$ and $\Omega_k$ had higher precision than theirs.
-Moreover, the deceleration parameters is $q_0=-0.645^{+0.126}_{-0.124}$, which indicate an accelerating expansion of the Universe.
-Our results are compatible with a flat $\Lambda$CDM model with the current matter density parameter $\Omega_{m0}=0.311$ from Planck CMB observation within 1$\sigma$ confidence level.
+Firstly, in the framework of the third order Taylor expansion, our results showed that the mean value of $H_0$ is in agreement with the value inferred by H0LiCOW collaboration, and a flat Universe is supported within $1 \sigma$ confidence level based on current observational data.
+This is consistent with the previous results given in \citet{2019PhRvL.123w1101C,2020ApJ...897..127W,2021MNRAS.503.2179Q}, in which the authors respectively used the Pantheon SNIa, the non-linear relation between the ultraviolet and X-ray fluxes in quasars, and angular size vs. redshift relation from compact structures in radio quasars combined with time delay measurements of SGL to obtain the $H_0$ and $\Omega_k$.
+However, their methods usually required the reconstruction of cosmological distances, phenomenologically modeled by some polynomials.
+This approach often involves problems about the physical meaning of polynomial coefficients and, what is more important, the calibration of ``nuisance parameter".
+Calibration introduces additional systematic uncertainties, hence one may claim that our results regarding $H_0$ and $\Omega_k$ are more accurate than these previous assessments.
+The deceleration parameters turned out to be $q_0=-0.645^{+0.126}_{-0.124}$ which indicates an accelerating the expansion of the Universe.
+Our results are compatible, within 1$\sigma$ confidence level, with a flat $\Lambda$CDM model having the current matter density parameter $\Omega_{m0}=0.311$ as suggested from \textit{Planck} CMB observation.